playwright-community/heroku-playwright-buildpack/README.md

 For a full example, see [here](https://github.com/mxschmitt/heroku-playwright-example) a usage with the Express library.

+It's common to use the `PLAYWRIGHT_BUILDPACK_BROWSERS` environment variable which accepts a comma-separated list of the browser names (`chromium`, `firefox`, `webkit`).
+By default, it's installing the dependencies for all the browsers.
+To only install Chromium dependencies for example, just set it to `chromium`.
+This will reduce the slug size in the end too.

+You should also install the browser specific NPM packages like `playwright-chromium.` to reduce the slug size.

 ## Examples

 ### Chromium

-For using Chromium, it's necessary to use `--no-sandbox` argument, since on Heroku there is no support for the Chromium sandbox.
+For using Chromium, it's **necessary** to use `--no-sandbox` argument, since on Heroku is no support for the Chromium sandbox.

 ```javascript
 const { chromium } = require("playwright-chromium");